Bishop, California: First American settlers

 In 1866, the County of Inyo was established from part of Tulare County.
 The Eastern High Sierra and the Owens Valley was the westernmost frontier in America at that time.
-In 1871, Daniel Bruhn was one of 41 wranglers herding some 3,000 wild Spanish mustangs from Stockton, California, to Texas.
-Their travels took them over the High Sierra and into the remote Owens Valley, where they lost over 500 head of horses.
+In 1871, Daniel Bruhn was one of 41 wranglers herding nearly 3,000 wild Spanish mustangs from Stockton, California to Texas.
+Their travels brought them over the High Sierra and into the remote Owens Valley, where they lost over 500 head of horses.
 The descendants of those mustangs still roam wild on the California/Nevada border just north of Bishop.

 Water conflicts of the Owens Valley

-Between 1905 and 1907, most of the land in the Owens Valley was purchased from farmers and ranchers at bargain prices by William Mulholland, superintendent of the Water Department for the City of Los Angeles under the guise of a local irrigation project.
-Their real goal was to send Owens Valley water south to Los Angeles.
-By the time the now famous Los Angeles Aqueduct was completed in 1913, it was too late for valley residents to take any action.
+As Los Angeles expanded during the late 19th century, it began outgrowing its water supply.
+Fred Eaton, mayor of Los Angeles, promoted a plan to take water from Owens Valley, where Bishop lies, to Los Angeles via an aqueduct.
+Between 1905 and 1907, most of the land in the Owens Valley was purchased from farmers and ranchers at bargain prices by Eaton, ostensibly for a his own use.
+The real goal was to send Owens Valley water south to Los Angeles.
+In 1907, Eaton traveled to Washington to meet with advisers of Theodore Roosevelt to convince them that the water of the Owens River would do more good flowing through faucets in Los Angeles than it would if used on Owens Valley fields and orchards.
+Despite a political fight with Congressman Sylvester Smith, who represented the area around Bishop, Roosevelt decided in favor of the aqueduct.